-{\bf The QCD scale parameter $\Lambda_{\overline{\textrm{MS}}}$.} The strong coupling constant $\alpha_S$ is actually not a constant but is running with the energy scale $\mu$, i.e., $\alpha_S(\mu)$.
+{\bf The QCD scale parameter $\Lambda_{\overline{\textrm{MS}}}$.} The strong coupling constant $\alpha_S$ is not actually a constant but runs with the energy scale $\mu$, denoted as $\alpha_S(\mu)$.
 The QCD (scale) parameter $\Lambda$ characterizes the strong coupling so as to separate the perturbative and the non-perturbative regions.
-It has been redefined after multiplying a constant as $\ol$ in \cite{BBDM}.
-It depends on the renormalization scheme, the order of the perturbation, and the number of the quark flavors considered, etc. The determination of the parameter has been a long-standing problem in QCD.
+In \cite{BBDM}, this parameter was redefined by multiplying it by a constant $\lms$. $\lms$ depends on the renormalization scheme, the order of the perturbation, and the number of active quark flavors, etc. Determining this parameter has been a long-standing problem in QCD.
 The constant has been extracted mostly from the $ep$ deep inelastic scattering.
-The value of the constant has been estimated in the range of 200 MeV to 400 MeV.
-For example, the value obtained in \cite{lambda1,lambda2} for four quark flavors is $\ol^{(4)}=205\pm 22(stat.)\pm 60(syst.)$.
+Currently, the value of $\lms$ is estimated to be in the range of 200 MeV to 400 MeV.
+For example, the value obtained in \cite{lambda1,lambda2} for four quark flavors is $\lms^{(4)}=205\pm 22(stat.)\pm 60(syst.)$.

-However, the deep inelastic scattering involving nucleon has troublesome initial and final hadronic states.
+However, deep inelastic scattering involving nucleons suffers from troublesome initial and final hadronic states.
 On the other hand, two photon process from $ee$ or $ee^+$ scattering has simple initial leptonic states.
-Ibes and Walsh \cite{IW} claimed that once we explore all the available theoretical information, then they can resolve any uncertainties involved in determining the constant from experiment rather than settling the difficulties from theories.
-Therefore, it is advantageous to extract the scale constant in PSF of the process at least theoretically with the help from an experiment.
-We use the most popular QCD renormalization scheme, $\ms$, the modified MS (Minimal Subtraction) scheme \cite{BBDM, BB1, BB2}, for the calculation of PSF in this process.
-We may determine the scale parameter under the scheme with a minimal uncertainty compared to other methods currently available.\\
+Ibes and Walsh \cite{IW} claimed that once all the available theoretical information is explored, uncertainties involved in determining the constant from experiment can be resolved, rather than merely settling for theoretical difficulties.
+Therefore, it is advantageous to extract the scale constant in PSF of this process theoretically, supported by experimental data.
+We use the most popular QCD renormalization scheme, $\ms$ (modified Minimal Subtraction) scheme \cite{BBDM, BB1, BB2}, for the calculation of PSF in this process.
+We can determine the scale parameter under this scheme with minimal uncertainty compared to other methods currently available.\\